ceph/ceph/docs/detailed_test_config.rst

   behaving like one.
   Sub-tasks can nest further information.
-For example, overrides of install tasks are project specific, so the following section of a yaml file would cause all ceph installations to default to using the cuttlefish branch::
+For example, overrides of install tasks are project specific, so the following section of a yaml file would cause all ceph installations to default to using the jewel branch::

     overrides:
       install:
         ceph:
-          branch: cuttlefish
+          branch: jewel

 * ``workunit``: workunits are a way of grouping tasks and behavior on targets.
 * ``sequential``: group the sub-tasks into a unit where the sub-tasks run